nominetresearch/microbit-networking-book-python/shakeydonkey/shakeydonkey.md

 that uses the micro:bit's radio [^1].

-Shakey Donkey is played with two players, and it measures how fast you react to a Donkey appearing on your micro:bit's display.
+Shakey Donkey is played with two players, and it measures how fast you react to a donkey appearing on your micro:bit's display.
 The game starts with shaking micro:bits.
-The moment your micro:bit displays a Donkey, you should shout “Donkey!” and shake your micro:bit to make it disappear.
+The moment your micro:bit displays a donkey, you should shout “Donkey!” and shake your micro:bit to make it disappear.
 At the end, when you press the button A, if your micro:bit displays a happy face, you won!